-Consideration of the environmental impact of human pharmaceuticals in prescribing decisions
+The environmental impact of human pharmaceuticals in prescribing decisions

 Adeolu Aderemi is an expert in Toxicology